ejj/ejj.github.io/students.md

 layout: default
 ---

 I've been fortunate to work with some talented undergraduates here at UC Berkeley.
-We've got a strong, highly collaborative group, focused on developing high quality software with a solid research foundation.
+We've got a strong, collaborative group, focused on developing high quality software with a solid research foundation.
 If you are an undergraduate at Berkeley, interested in Computer Networks or Distributed Systems, send me an email!

 |**Current Students**||||
 | Zhongtian Wang |||  Staff Researcher |